-As a professional dementia care home Worcestershire, we are committed to raising the standard of the nursing care we provide, on all levels.
-One way we can do that is to ensure our Registered Nurses and other members of the team whose first language is not English have the best mastery of our cultural nuances.
+We are a professional dementia care home based in Worcestershire.
+Therefore, we are committed to raising the standard of the nursing care we provide, on all levels.
+One way we can do that is to ensure our Registered Nurses and other members of the team, whose first language is not English have the best mastery of our cultural nuances.

 Like many other care homes in Worcestershire, at Stanfield Nursing Home we employ many nationalities.
 Our staff recruitment process is rigorous and robust.
 It’s our policy to only employ staff for our nursing home whose existing command of English is already very good.